Skip to content

 Performance

 Bunup delivers instant builds by design.
-With Bun's native speed and Bunup's own high-performance dts bundler, cold starts and rebuilds are lightning fast, even in monorepos.
-Say goodbye to slow bundling and say hello to instant packaging.
+With Bun's native speed, builds and rebuilds are extremely quick, even in monorepos.
 See benchmarks.

 ToolBuild Time (s)Relative Speed